ThorsteinF/stacc_challenge_sep2023/README.md

 # Stacc challenge September 2023

-This is my solution to the September 2023 Stacc challenge:
+This is my back-end solution to the September 2023 Stacc challenge:

 Technical details
 -